Skip to content

 The 3 key phases of the architectural design process comprise the base for innovative architecture in professional practice, they include:

-This phase is the key of the three stages.
-The client’s perception and view of his project could be just an idea, an image of a project, or a set of concepts that he wants to be translated into a physical object and a functional building.
-Clients give signals of what they want in terms of the final form of their building and even the layout depending on the project scale.
-From my personal experience working in the Middle East for the last 25 years, clients reduce the number of images given about their project the more the project becomes large scale.
-With small projects like villas and small buildings, clients provide specific ideas or concepts by indicating what type of style (existing villa), photos of a project from a magazine or webpage, or just the materials used, and some external elements.
-In many cases, clients cannot express what their unconscious mind stores about their preferred form, or they do not want to give any idea to keep the architect working until they like one of his submitted designs.
+I start here with the key phase of the three stages.
+The client’s perception and view of his project might represent just an idea, an image of a project, or a set of concepts.
+Indeed, the client wants the architecture firm to translate these, images-ideas-concepts, into a physical object and a functional building.
+Clients give signals of what they want in terms of the final form of their building.
+And even the layout, depending on the project scale.
+From my personal experience working in the Middle East for the last 25 years.
+The clients reduce the number of images produced for the firm about their project when the project becomes large-scale.

 For large-scale projects, clients give signals like existing development, building complex, urban space location, and building elements types like precast elements.
-In one of the mega projects, I worked on the client did not indicate any specific image or idea about what his development looked like.
-But he indicated the development program and any style will be accepted.
+In one of the mega projects I worked on, the client did not indicate any specific image or idea about what preferred look of his development.
+But he indicated that the development program and any style will be accepted.
 For the core project, he wanted a landmark design that competes highly with others in the city and region.
-The development design work took many phases of alterations before approving the final design.
+The development design work took many phases of alterations before the client approved the final design.

-Understanding client perception and view of his project have several benefits.
-It specifically defines the direction that the firm should approach in the architectural design process, reduces the number of design meetings and discrepancies of understanding about views and ideas in the discussion, finally reduces the phase cost and reduces the stress on the client.
+Understanding the client’s perception and view of his project has several benefits.
+It specifically defines the direction that the firm should approach in the architectural design process.
+Also reduces the number of design meetings and discrepancies in understanding about views and ideas in the discussion.
+Finally reduces the phase cost and reduces the stress on the client.
 For more details about the perception theory in architecture and urban design in you can read my previous paper review.

 the architectural design process Innovative work of USA firm.